C3-UC3M/c3-web/docs/user_docs/accounting.md

 Here you will find examples of how to use the *my_account* command.

 ### Accounts and Users
-Let us say you want to see the resource comsumption of an entire account, not just of your user, for the current month:
+Let us say you want to see the resource consumption of an entire account, not just of your user, for the current month:
 ``` { .bash }
 my_account -a <account_name> -m
 ```